nyu-devops/lab-ansible/README.md

 # lab-ansible

-This repository is part of lab for the *NYU DevOps* class for Fall 2017, [CSCI-GA.3033-013](http://cs.nyu.edu/courses/fall17/CSCI-GA.3033-014/) on using Ansible for Configuration Management.
+This repository is part of the lab for the NYU graduate class **CSCI-GA.2810-001: DevOps and Agile Methodologies** on using Ansible for Configuration Management.

 This lab demonstrates how to use Ansible to create and configure Virtual Machines.
 While the majority of this course uses Platform as a Service, there are times when you may need to setup your own infrastructure in-house and it's important that even that is full automated.